SwirlLang/documentation/docs/getting-started/getting-started.md

 nano main.sw
 ```

-Then paste the following in the file
+Then paste the following in the file or write your own

 ```lc title="main.lc"
 print("Hello World!, I am learning Swirl")